JakeGads/R/HomeWork 2/README.md

 select(air_time, true_air)
 ```

-    You would expect the 2 numbers to the same but they are not @TODO ask Carl
+    You would expect the 2 numbers to the same but they are not, I will blame time zones for us

 ### 3. Compare dep_time, sched_dep_time, and dep_delay.
 How would you expect those three numbers to be related?